hpats/bumapi/README.md

 ## Contributing

-Please email konakia@gmail.com for more info.
+Please Discord konakia#0446 for more info.

 ## License